thenoviceoof/booger/README.md

 booger
 ================================================================================
-Eats the output of a nosetest run, and puts it into a nice curses interface.
+Eats the output of a nosetests run, and puts it into a nice curses interface.